We study the molecular mechanisms of DNA repair in relation to disease

 Our research focuses on:

-We contributated to a paper of the Vermeulen lab published in Nature Communications, identifying DDA1 as new regulatory subunit of the TC-NER E3 ubiquitin ligase CRL4-CSA.
+We contributed to a paper of the Vermeulen lab published in Nature Communications, identifying DDA1 as new regulatory subunit of the TC-NER E3 ubiquitin ligase CRL4-CSA.

 We contributed to a paper of the Marteijn lab published in Nucleic Acids Research describing that the inability to process lesion-stalled RNA polymerase II may cause Cockayne syndrome.